markerenberg/Water-Chemical-Visualization-Dashboard/README.md

 # Water-Chemical Visualization Dashboard

 ## Purpose
 This dashboard was designed to investigate factors impacting chemical contaminants in US county municipal water supplies.
-It uses multiple forms of data visualizations to identify the influence of geography, population, drought severity, working population, and more in a county's chemical contaminant levels.
+It uses multiple forms of data visualizations to identify the influence of geography, population, drought severity, working population, and water usage in a county's chemical contaminant levels.

 ## Data
 The underlying data for this dashboard contains information about the chemical concentration in communityw ater systems from 2010 to 2016.
 The data is broken up into the following tables: